oar-team/batsim/doc/proto_description.md

 4. Batsim receives and reads the reply.
 5. Batsim resumes the simulation.

+This protocol is used for synchronization purpose.
+Metadata associated to the jobs are shared via Redis, as described [here](data_storage_description.md)

 # Message Composition #

 All messages sent in this protocol are assumed to have the format MSG_SIZE MSG_CONTENT where: